Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: A comparison principle for HJB equations on the set of probability measures

 \subsubsection{The case of a target measure being pushed by a diffusion}

 We now turn to the case of \eqref{hjbw}.
 This equation being of second order in $w$, the definition of viscosity solution is more involved.
 Indeed, because we are interested in viscosity solutions of a second order HJB equation, we need to introduce super-jets.
-We only consider super-jets which are of interest for our problem here, namely we are only interested in second order derivatives in the $w$ variable.
+We only consider particular forms of super-jets, namely only ones which are of interest for our problem, which is only of second order in the $w$ variable.